Skip to Main Content

 1,000 BC-1000 AD

 Woodland Period: Cultural diversity increases.
-In present-day Boone County and elsewhere throughout the Ohio Valley, the Adena (500-100 BC) and Hopewell (200 BC-400/500 AD) build complex burial mounds and earthworks.
+In present-day Boone County and elsewhere throughout the Ohio Valley, the Adena (500-100 BC) and Hopewell (200 BC-400/500 AD) built complex burial mounds and earthworks.

 1000-1650 AD

-The Fort Ancient culture develops in Eastern Kentucky.
+The Fort Ancient culture developed in Eastern Kentucky.
 Fort Ancient sites include a mound in Campbell County.

 1739 (possibly earlier)